 Note: Applicants with GPA <2.70 also may be considered for "special" status admission.
 They would be required to complete 12 semester credits of specified courses with all grades 3.0 before they are considered for acceptance into the Program with "conditional" status, pending MSOH Admission Committee approval.

-3. Foundation Courses: Required college-level foundation courses or equivalent are calculus (or combination
+3. Foundation Courses: The following college-level foundation courses or equivalent are required for admission to the MSOH program:

-English/writing, alternatively and/or in addition to, equivalent credentials are considered:
+Alternatively and/or in addition to, equivalent credentials are considered: (1) work

 such as CIH and CSP.